ByKsTv/Everything/Internet/README.md

 1. Call ISP Customer Service.
 1. Contact Ministery of communications.

+> Each year you'll have to renew the plan.

 ### Underground infrastructure

 1. Contact Ministery of communications, request an underground infrastructure (some require payment).